-Tests will be ordered to check for causes of high blood pressure and to assess any organ damage from high blood pressure or its treatment.
+Tests may be ordered by your health care provider to check for causes of high blood pressure and to assess any organ damage from high blood pressure or its treatment.
 These tests may include the following:

-Blood tests including measurement of electrolytes, blood urea, and creatinine levels (to assess kidney involvement)
+- Blood tests, including measurement of electrolytes, blood urea nitrogen, and creatinine levels (to assess kidney involvement)

-Ultrasound of the kidneys, CT scan of the abdomen, or both may be done to assess damage or enlargement of the kidneys and adrenal glands.
+- Ultrasound of the kidneys, CT scan of the abdomen, or both, to assess damage or enlargement of the kidneys and adrenal glands

 Any of the following may be performed to detect damage to the heart or blood vessels:

-Electrocardiogram (ECG) is a noninvasive test that detects the electrical activity of the heart and records it on paper.
-ECG is helpful for quantitating any damage of the heart muscle, such as heart attack, and/or thickening/hypertrophy of the heart wall/muscle, common complications of high blood pressure.
+- Electrocardiogram (ECG) is a noninvasive test that detects the electrical activity of the heart and records it on paper.
+ECG is helpful for evaluating for damage of the heart muscle, such as heart attack, and/or thickening/hypertrophy of the heart wall/muscle, common complications of high blood pressure

-Echocardiogram is an ultrasound examination of the heart taken through the chest.
+- Echocardiogram is an ultrasound examination of the heart taken through the chest.
 Sound waves take a picture of the heart as it beats and relaxes and then transmits these images to a video monitor.
-The echo can detect problems with the heart such as enlargement, abnormalities in motion of the heart wall, blood clots, and heart valve abnormalities.
+The echocardiogram can detect problems with the heart such as enlargement, abnormalities in motion of the heart wall, blood clots, and heart valve abnormalities.
 It also gives a good measurement of the strength of the heart muscle (ejection fraction).
-The echo is more accurate than an ECG, but also more expensive.
+The echocardiogram is more comprehensive than an ECG, but also more expensive.

-A plain chest x-ray primarily provides an estimate of the size of the heart, but it is much less specific than echocardiography, which looks inside the heart.
+- A plain chest X-ray primarily provides an estimate of the size of the heart, but it is much less specific than echocardiography, which provides more detail.